rohitkuk/HeartRateEstimationYoloX/demo/TensorRT/python/README.md

 # YOLOX-TensorRT in Python

-This tutorial includes a Python demo for TensorRT.
+This toturial includes a Python demo for TensorRT.

 ## Install TensorRT Toolkit